cloudmesh/cloudmesh-manual/docs/_sources/concepts/compute.rst.txt

-Cloudmesh is based on the concept of providers that make it possible to develop API interfaces for different services independently while inheriting the functionality form a comman abstract class.
+Cloudmesh is based on the concept of providers that make it possible to develop API interfaces for different services independently while inheriting the functionality form a common abstract class.

-Let us demonstarte the concept of abstract providers for compute providers.
-We assume that the source diectories are stored in ~/cm.
+Let us demonstrate the concept of abstract providers for compute providers.
+We assume that the source directories are stored in ~/cm.
 We have the following structure::

     ~/cm/cloudmesh-abstract/cloudmesh/abstract/ComputeNodeABC.py